Conor's story as told by his mother, Miranda McManus:

 A follow-up MRI in Philadelphia six weeks after the surgery brought some surprises.
 For the first time, the MRI showed an irregular finding on his left optic nerve--straight out of our nightmares...his good eye!
 His left optic nerve is tortuous, which is a precursor to the development of a tumor called an optic glioma.
 Another trip to Philadelphia over the summer brought us a new specialist that will need to follow Conor to detect any changes in Conor's vision.
 At this point, any change in the left eye on either his scans or in his vision buys him chemotherapy again.

-Conor's most recent surgery was Jan.
-3rd, 2013, to further debulk the tumor in his orbit and upper part of his face.
+Conor had another debulking surgery in January of 2013.
 Dr. Katowitz walked out of surgery, handed me Conor's eye in the waiting room, and said that we were going to need to make an appointment to have another made before we came back home because that one would no longer fit.
 Luckily we were able to get in quick and only had to spend one extra day in Philadelphia.

 Our visit to Philadephia in April 2013 was a whirlwind.
 Conor had an MRI and appointments with the ocuplastic surgeon, the neuro-ophthalmologist (who is monitoring his vision), the neuro-oncologist, and the craniofacial surgeon, who also sent him to see a neurosurgeon.
 He also saw the ocularist, the craftsman who makes his prosthetic eyes, who had planned to do some modifications on Conor's eye, but decided not to.
 The MRI showed "new" tumor growing along nerves involving his upper spine, the C5, C6, C7, and T1 vertebrae.
 The good news is, it is not currently in the "soft spine" (spinal cord), and it is not really new; the tumor was on the previous scan as well, but was apparently missed with all of the focus on everything else, and is unchanged from that previous scan--so if it is growing, it is not growing fast!